 - 4 ounces cream cheese, room temperature

-- 2 tablespoons pure maple syrup (sweeten to taste)
+- 2 tablespoons pure maple syrup (or any sweetener of choice; sweeten to taste)

 - 1/2 teaspoon lemon juice